TiendaNube/api-docs/resources/transaction.md

 ### POST /orders/{*order_id*}/transactions

-Create a new Transaction for a given order.
+Create a Transaction for a given order.

 #### Request